galinir6/py_sqlalchemy_recipes/readme.md

-# Falsk app for recipes, using sqlAlchemy
+# Flask app for recipes, using sqlAlchemy